Hundred Years' War, 1337–1360: Collapse of the French government (1351–1360)

-Sporadic conflicts in Brittany continued, including notable incidents of chivalry such as the Battle of the Thirty in 1351.
+Sporadic conflicts in Brittany continued, including notable incidents of chivalry such as the Combat of the Thirty in 1351.
 The battle was in fact a staged tournament.
 There had been a truce in place since 1347, so there was not supposed to be any fighting.
 Two of the opposing leaders, the Breton, Robert de Beaumanoir who held the garrison at Josselin, and the Englishman, Richmond Bambro who held the garrison at Ploërmel, agreed to stage a private fight with 30 knights from either side fighting with sharpened weapons.
 Among Bambro's knights were two famous men-at-arms, Robert Knolles and Hugh Calveley, but he could not find thirty Englishmen so had to make up the numbers with German men-at-arms.
 The battle raged all day and ended with a French victory.
 In keeping with chivalric tradition, the French ransomed many of the defeated English.

+Chevauchée

 The Black Death had reached England in 1348.
 The widespread effects of the plague had effectively put the war on hold.
 However, by the mid-1350s the disease had receded sufficiently to allow the country to start rebuilding its finances.
 So in 1355 Edward's son, Edward the Black Prince, resumed the war and invaded France from English-held Gascony and by August of that year he had begun a brutal campaign of raids known as chevauchée.
 This campaign was designed to terrorise and demoralise the people, discredit their leaders and drain the French king's financial resources.
 Anything that was portable was looted and anything that could not be taken away was broken or burnt.
-An observer at the time said, of the Black Prince, that as he rode to Toulouse there was no town that he did not lay waste.
+An observer at the time said, of the Black Prince, that "as he rode to Toulouse there was no town that he did not lay waste".

 In August 1356, the Black Prince was threatened by a larger army under John II.
 The English attempted to retreat but their way was blocked at Poitiers.
 The Black Prince tried to negotiate terms with the French, but John's army attacked the English on 19 September 1356.
 The English archers were able to bring down the first three assaults of the French cavalry.
 At the point when the English archers were running out of arrows and many were wounded or exhausted, the French king deployed his reserves, an elite force of men.
-It seemed that the French would win the day, however, the Gascon noble Captal de Buch managed to thwart the French by leading a flanking movement, with a small group of men, that succeeded in capturing John II, and many of his nobles.
+It seemed that the French would win the day, however, the Gascon noble Captal de Buch managed to thwart the French by leading a flanking maneuver, with a small group of men, that succeeded in capturing John II, and many of his nobles.
 John signed a truce with Edward III, and in his absence much of the government began to collapse.
 John's ransom was set to two million, but John believed he was worth more than that and insisted that his ransom be raised to four million écus.